jostylr/write-web/server/setup.md

 Maybe put the run script in usr/local/bin; the other two can be in repos homedir.
 All should start with `#!/usr/bin/env nodejs` and be chmod +x  to become executables.

-The `npm install` is potentially dangerous as this runs install scripts.
-For example, node-sass requires install scripts.
-To limit the possible damage, we limit the running to lpuser.
-This takes advantage of lpuser having network access.

 ### Setting up the users